-The following posting policies are in effect for registered student organizations (RSOs), including RSOs working in conjunction with University departments, who want to post items on campus at St. Mary’s University.
-The policies identified are a joint collaboration between Student Life and the Dean of Students Office.
+The following posting policies are in effect for registered student organizations (RSOs), including RSOs working in conjunction with University departments, who want to post items regarding their events, meetings, fundraisers or other organization activities.
+The policies identified are a joint collaboration between Student Life and the Dean of Students.

 - Electronically via RattlerTracks during the event registration process